fusion809/fusion809.github.io/sqrt/index.md

     &\approx& 8.722.
 \end{eqnarray}

 The actual value of $\sqrt{76}$ is $8.717797887081348$, so this approximation will not suffice.
-Applying Newton's method yield:
+Applying Newton's method yields:

 \begin{eqnarray}
     x_1 &=& \dfrac{x_0}{2} + \dfrac{76}{2x_0} \\\\